 I use my Ninja Master Prep all the time, and this recipe is no exception.
 Just check out my video!
 Yes, that is the food processor portion of my Ninja Master Prep that I use to grind the pumpkin seeds for this recipe.
 This nifty gadget costs less than $40, yet it does a great job!
 You can find it below:

-In order to make these pumpkin seed tortillas / wraps, you will need to use either a non-stick or well seasoned cast iron skillet.
+In order to make these grain free pumpkin seed flour tortillas, you will need to use either a non-stick or well seasoned cast iron skillet.
 The key here is to use a surface that won’t hold onto the batter like glue.
 Instead, imagine the kind of surface you would need to make crepes.
 The batter needs to be able to stick to the pan long enough that you can tilt the pan to spread the batter, but the pan then has to release it when you need to flip the tortilla.
 Non-stick or well seasoned cast iron seem to work, stainless steel will not.

 Pliable Nut-free Pumpkin Seed (Pepita) Tortillas

-These pumpkin seed tortillas are just as pliable as my original grain-free tortillas and will hold whatever fillings you choose to stuff inside.
-And they’re gluten-free, grain-free, vegan (dairy-free and egg-free), Paleo and Whole30 friendly.
+These pumpkin seed flour tortillas are just as pliable as my original grain-free almond flour tortillas and will hold whatever fillings you choose to stuff inside.
+And they’re gluten-free, grain-free, vegan (dairy-free and egg-free) and Paleo friendly.
 But unlike my original recipe, these pumpkin seed tortillas are also nut-free, which I hope means that they can be enjoyed by everyone and anyone!

 Check out the video below to see how to make these and keep scrolling for the recipe.

 Have almond flour on hand?
-Use it to make my original gluten-free, vegan, Paleo and Whole30 almond flour tortillas / wraps.
+Use it to make my original gluten-free, vegan and Paleo grain free almond flour tortillas.
 Get that recipe here: https://www.tasteabounds.com/2017/02/the-best-gluten-free-tortillas-wraps-vegan-paleo-whole30.html.

-These Pumpkin Seed (Pepita) Tortillas are just as pliable, nutritious and delicious as my original gluten-free tortillas / wraps, but ground pumpkin seeds instead of almond flour makes them nut-free as well as gluten-free, grain-free, vegan, Paleo and Whole30 compliant.
+These Grain Free Pumpkin Seed Flour Tortillas are just as pliable, nutritious and delicious as my original grain-free almond flour tortillas, but ground pumpkin seeds instead of almond flour makes them nut-free as well as gluten-free, grain-free, vegan and Paleo.
 They're also easy to make and only require four ingredients.
 Time to conquer taco night!